Expeditious Naturalization Application Materials and Information

 Taking Ink Fingerprints

 When overseas you can usually go to the nearest U.S. Consulate for fingerprinting and send the fingerprint cards to USCIS with the N400 naturalization application.
 Please visit the FBI website for details about Taking Legible Fingerprints.
 The accepted U.S. government form is called the FD-258.
 This is the only form that will be accepted.
-Refer to this information sheet for details about how to fill out the FD-258; How to Complete the FD-258 Fingerprint Card.
+Refer to the information sheet for details about how to fill out the FD-258; How to Complete the FD-258 Fingerprint Card (pdf).
 Also, be sure to take two complete sets of prints in case one is unreadable.
 For details see the Ink Fingerprinting Overseas page.

 If you plan to change your legal name during naturalization, please check the appropriate box (Part 1(D)) on the N-400 application and complete the indicated section.
-Please be aware that only a court can permit a change to your name when you are being naturalized.
+Please be aware that in certain situations only a court can permit a change to your name when you are being naturalized.
 This means that additional delays may occur in completing your naturalization, you will not be naturalized on the day of the interview, and depending on the workload of the court you may have to wait several more months until the court can schedule you for the oath.

 Information provided by the Family Liaison Office